 20) My agency is considered one of the best matchmaking firms in the world!

 Okay, shameless plug time.
-According to one of the largest (and oldest) dating industry conferences.
-The Paul Carrick Brunson Agency (two years running) is one of the best matchmaking firms in the world.
+According to one of the largest (and oldest) dating industry conferences, The Paul Carrick Brunson Agency is one of the BEST in the world!
+We recently won both Best Matchmaking Agency and Best Dating Coaches.
 This would not be possible without my amazing team – we look forward to continuing to serve, learn, and share.

 For Discussion: What is your top lesson learned about dating?